bhatti/PlexMockServices/README.md

 ### Specifying the id for request
    By default all requests are stored with a file name that is derived from all URL path and SHA1 of parameters/body.
 However, you can specify the key by passing parameter requestId.

+### Specifying wait time for request
+   You can optionally specify mockWaitTimeMillis parameter to the HTTP request for adding wait time before response is sent.
+Alternatively, you can use injectFailuresAndWaitTimesPerc to add random failures or delays.

+### Specifying response code for request
+   You can optionally specify mockResponseCode parameter for HTTP response code to return.

 ## Recorded Response Files
 PlexMockServices supports static responses based on YAML format and dynamic response files based on